zareifar/iQ-Trello/README.md

 export FLASK_ENV=production
 ```

-Then configure the rest of the settings, such as Secret Key, MongoDB, Mail, etc. in your preferred config object.
+Or you can configure the settings, such as Secret Key, MongoDB, Mail, etc. in your preferred config object.

 ```
-cd iq-trello
 sudo nano config.py
 ```

 Once you are done, run the server:

 ```
-python wsgi.py
+python run.py
 ```

 ### Running the task scheduler